zzzprojects/learn-orm/tutorials/efcore-soft-delete/getting-started.md

 ## Environment Setup

-To start using the **EFCore.SoftDelete** in your application, you will need to install the [EFCore.SoftDelete](https://www.nuget.org/packages/EFCore.SoftDelete) NuGet package.
+To start using the **EFCore.SoftDelete** in your application.
+You will need to install the [EFCore.SoftDelete](https://www.nuget.org/packages/EFCore.SoftDelete) NuGet package.

 Let's open the Visual Studio and create a new project.